gerkenv/react-app/README.md

 export default new Dispatcher;
 ```
-Now our `TodoStore` can register itself ass a listener of our dispatcher.
+Our `TodoStore` must be a listener of our dispatcher.
 So we should import our dispatcher in the store.
 And `register` our `todoStore` in dispatcher.
 But we cannot simply register a store, we have to create a handler that will be reacting to every action dispatcher will be providing.
 ```js
 // beginning of the `TodoStore`